jodur/imagesdirectory-camera/README.md

 ```
 # Camera entity

-Altough the generated gif or mp4 could be easily displayed using the existing available camera entities in homeassistant, the availbilty of a camera component that is capable of directly serving the images to a camera component is much easier, more flexible and more user friendly.
+Altough the generated gif or mp4 could be easily displayed using the existing available camera entities in homeassistant, the availbilty of a camera component that is capable of directly serving the images to a camera component as a slideshow is much easier, more flexible and more user friendly.
+Also additional services are available to pause the slide show and using other services (next and previous) to browse mannualy trough the imagelist the cameraview is serving.
+An example to use these services in combination with a camera view by using the lovelace picture elements card will also be provided.

 ## Configuration
 To enable this camera in your installation, you must first have an existing directory with images files